Source fonts may contain multiple independent layers.

 Layer names must be unique.

 |Layer Color||Choose a color for the layer.
 This color is used to display the layer when it is in the background.|

 |Add or Enter||Create the new layer and switch to it.|

-Layers can be deleted using the Layers Inspector: select a layer and click on the - button.
+Layers can be deleted from the layers popover.
+Select a layer and click the - button.